MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/right-to-left.md

 </Resources>
 ```

-In addition, UWP requires that the app's default culture is explicitly defined in the .NET Standard Library.
+In addition, UWP requires that the app's default culture is explicitly defined in the .NET Standard library.
 This can be accomplished by setting the `NeutralResourcesLanguage` attribute in `AssemblyInfo.cs`, or in another class, to the default culture:

 ```csharp
 using System.Resources;